aaaaaa123456789/gb-debug-information/debuginfo.md

 String table blocks are used to assign numeric identifiers to [strings][def-strings].
 Every component in a debug information file that needs to reference a string (for instance, a filename) will do so through a string table.
-A file can contain any number of string table blocks; if multiple blocks need to reference a string table block, they MAY share the same string table block across as many of those blocks as desired.
 The numeric identifier for each string is its index into the string table block.
 (As usual, the first string in the table has index 0.)

+A file can contain any number of string table blocks.
+Other blocks that need to reference a string table block MAY use separate string table blocks for each block or share a string table, as preferred by the generator of the file.

 The table contains location and size information for each string, not the actual string contents.
 The string contents are contained in a [data block][sect4.1] that the string table block links to.
-The contents of each string MUST be valid UTF-8, without any embedded null characters ($00 bytes); consumers MUST NOT expect strings to end in a null terminator character.
+The contents of each string MUST be valid UTF-8, without any embedded null characters ($00 bytes); strings MUST follow the restrictions laid out in [the corresponding heading of the Definitions section][def-strings].

+Each string MUST end with a null character ($00 byte); this character is not considered part of the string's length.
+Consumers that intend to use this null character to mark the end of the string SHOULD verify its presence before doing so, and they SHOULD also verify that the string does not contain any embedded null characters.

 The table entries have the following format: